Cirkit Designer Logo

 Usage Instructions

-The ATTiny85 Development Board is easy to use and can be programmed via the Arduino IDE.
-Below are the steps to get started and important considerations for using the board effectively.
+The ATTiny85 Development Board is versatile and easy to use in a variety of projects.
+Below are the steps and best practices for using the board effectively.

 How to Use the Component in a Circuit